Pearls of Wisdom

 Martin 1913 Foden Special Style E

-This custom ordered Style 42 from 1902 was the first Martin to have this particular "fern" style headstock inlay, which in recent years has been copied and made available on certain custom Martin guitars as the "alternate torch"
+The version of the fern appearing on the first Style 45 prototype was used for several years.
+This custom ordered Style 42 from 1902 was one of two to have this particular "fern" style headstock inlay, which in recent years has been copied and made available on certain custom Martin guitars as the "alternate torch"

 1902 Martin 00-42S